 The story is about the Mercader family, a patriarchy of only men, with seven sons and an illegitimate daughter with the mother of them as the sole woman of the family (that, until The Reveal of the daughter during the telenovela).
 The patriarch, Angel Mercader, is a machist womanizer who tried to subjugate all his sons during the course of the telenovela, with some of them being loyal to his father and other who opposed him, as well the conflicts between the brothers and their relationship with women.

-The telenovela was a sensation in its time because of the treatment of taboo themes, like Homosexuality (not taken like a joke as in the past), Machism and Infidelity, apart of having a casting starred of men only, something unused and unexpected for the time.
+The telenovela was a sensation in its time because of the treatment of taboo themes, like homosexuality (not taken like a joke as in the past), misogyny, toxic masculinity and infidelity, apart of having a casting starred of men only, something unused and unexpected for the time.
 And not just for the public, the critics also praised the telenovela and gained diverse prizes in its time, and until today is a Cult Classic in Chile and considered one of the best telenovelas of all time.

 Machos provides examples of: